SAP/luigi/docs/authorization-configuration.md

-## Overview
+## Authorization Configuration

 Luigi provides OpenID Connect and OAuth2 Implicit Grant authorization out of the box.
-The `use` key defines the currently active authorization provider.
+The **use** key defines the active authorization provider.

 ````
 auth: {